OSEHRA/synthea/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+**Note: The assets in this repository were stewarded by OSEHRA and transferred to Logica on February 14th, 2020 upon OSEHRA's permanent closure.
+While the work remains available as Open Source for continued community use, copyright and licensing statements may not have been updated to reflect this transfer.**